 Do corporations need paper stock certificates?
 No. Most states allow uncertificated shares.

 The “stock certificate” or “share certificate” was historically used as proof that someone was a shareholder in a corporation.
-In today’s world, as companies and shareholders are trying to become “paperless,” corporate laws generally allow companies to avoid stock certificates.
-This includes paper and electronic (computer) stock certificates.
+In today’s world, as companies and shareholders move toward going “paperless,” corporate laws generally allow companies to issue shares without any stock certificate at all (Del.
+Code Ann. tit.
+8, § 158).

-Companies that don’t have stock certificates have “uncertificated shares.”
-This means the shareholders (owners) of the company don’t receive paper or electronic certificates.
-Instead, the corporation relies on other records to establish who owns the corporation.
+Companies that do not issue stock certificates have “uncertificated shares.”
+This means the shareholders (owners) of the company do not receive a certificate, whether paper or electronic.

 In Minnesota, uncertificated shares are expressly permitted by law.
-Minnesota Statutes section 302A.417, subdivision 1, provides that “[t]he shares of a corporation shall be either certificated shares or uncertificated shares.”
+Under Minnesota Statutes section 302A.417, a corporation’s shares may be either certificated or uncertificated, and unless uncertificated shares are prohibited by the articles or bylaws, a corporation may provide that some or all of its shares will be uncertificated (Minn.
+Stat. § 302A.417, subds.
+1, 7).
+Subdivision 1 states that “[t]he shares of a corporation shall be either certificated shares or uncertificated shares.”

 Subdivision 7 of section 302A.417 provides greater detail: